 - World of Hyatt

-However, only three of the seven credit cards that earn Chase Ultimate Rewards points don’t have a foreign transaction fee.
-But, these three cards all charge an annual fee.
-The other four are the no annual fee cards in the Freedom and Ink Business card lineups.
+However, only three of the seven credit cards that earn Chase Ultimate Rewards® points don’t have foreign transaction fees.

 Chase Sapphire Preferred Card